 New Learning for a 4IR Workforce

 The new industrial revolution (the 4th) requires vastly different means of learning to develop and maintain a very different workforce.
 A 2018 study by Deloitte and The Manufacturing Institute showed that by 2028 employers would have 2.4 million skilled manufacturing jobs which could not be filled.
-And if we assume a technical knowledge half-life of five years, 75% of what the 2108 workforce knew will no longer be relevant.
+If we assume a technical knowledge half-life of five years, 75% of what the 2108 workforce knew will no longer be relevant in 2028.

-The world-wide events beginning January 2020 imply that the 2028 reality is likely much worse than the report projected in 2018, on at least two levels:
+But the world-wide events beginning January 2020 imply that the 2028 reality is likely worse than the report projected in 2018, on at least two levels:

 COVID-19 introduced substantial shocks to the global value chain, which first materialized as shortages in masks, personal protective equipment, and ventilators in the United States, and is currently (in May 2021) appearing as unused vaccines in wealthy countries, and rampant infection without inoculation in poorer ones.
 The global value chain will not recover until the globe is vaccinated, and booster shots will be needed on an annual basis.
-The nation’s of the world need to localize their supply chains.
-(In this, I see value in Digital Twins… we should replace the trade in physical products, with trade in virtual products, which can be manufactured local to consumption.)
+The nations of the world need to localize their supply chains.
+(In this, I see value in Digital Twins… we should replace the trade in physical products with trade in virtual products, manufactured local to consumption.)

 Further, we need innovative new products to replace many of the products we use today.
-Living near Detroit I am of course familiar with the auto industry, and since early 2021 many manufacturers have committed to sell only electric vehicles beyond the year 2035.
-But the switch from petroleum to electric power will end millions of occupations, from the mechanical engineers who develop engines, transmissions, coolant systems, and mufflers, to the auto service bays, the gas stations, and the oil drillers.
-New occupations will appear, in batteries, electric motors, integrated circuit development and software, but note the occupational changes, as the person who repairs your engine is now tasked with designing software for a new circuit.
+Living near Detroit I am of course familiar with the auto industry, and since early 2021 many manufacturers have committed to sell only electric vehicles in the coming decade.
+But the switch from petroleum to electric power will end millions of occupations, from the mechanical engineers and workers who develop and build engines, transmissions, coolant systems, and mufflers, to the auto service bays, the gas stations, and the oil drillers.
+New occupations will appear, in batteries, electric motors, integrated circuit development and software, but note the occupational changes, as the person who once repaired your engine is now tasked with designing software for a new circuit.